Neo: The World Ends with You: "Another Day"

 After completing the main story, players can complete a series of quests that are separate from the main plot events, similar to the "Tin Pin" storyline in the first game.
 The story is based around the protagonists getting tickets to a concert by "The Death March", a band that performed some of the songs in the game.
-All playable characters from the main story are available to use.
+All playable characters from the main story are available to use, including Minamimoto.
 There are many variations of the boss battles from the main story including a Minamimoto challenge boss.
 After completing the storyline, players can listen to a live rendition of the song "Rockin' Rockin'" while viewing the credits.

 Development and release

 I've had a chance to attend various events in different countries during the 11 years following the release of The World Ends with You.
 On many occasions, I have been interviewed by both the fans and the media, who have told me how much they want me to make a sequel for The World Ends with You.
 We've been looking for an opportunity, and there were a few times we tried to get it started, but time passed without it ever coming to realization.
 There are a number of implications behind this "Final Remix" version.
 In addition to my intention of making this my last time working with the original game, I think this is the final chance for creating a path to the next step, which I've had ideas about since the first launch 11 years ago.
 Many thanks to everyone for supporting ongoing efforts.